 After the failure of Don’t Lose Your Head and Follow That Camel, the Carry On team went back to their original narrative structure with the very nostalgic Carry On Doctor.
-However, if this one seemed to be a farewell to the public that had followed the peripeties of the Carry On regulars for almost 10 years, it was far from being the case.
-Indeed, when the cast and crew were back in force with Carry On…Up the Khyber, which is considered among the very best films of the British comical series.
-If Carry On Doctor presents a narrative structure more similar to the one of Carry On Nurse, Up the Khyber uses the more adventurous structure seen from Carry On Jack to Follow That Camel.
-As a matter of fact, despite the unpopularity of Camel, a certain utility was found in that film.
+However, if this one seemed to be a farewell to the public that had followed the peripeties of the Carry On regulars for almost ten years, it was far from being the case.
+Indeed, the cast and crew were back in force with Carry On…Up the Khyber, which is considered among the very best films of the British comical series.
+If Carry On Doctor presents a narrative structure more similar to the one of Carry On Nurse, Up the Khyber uses the more adventurous formula of Carry On Jack or Follow That Camel.
+As a matter of fact, despite the unpopularity of Camel, some utility was found in that film.
 Some of the town sets created for the film were used in Khyber the following year.
 (1)

 Things don’t get solved when, during a military inspection to see if the soldiers are wearing anything under their skirt, the governor’s wife, Lady Joan Ruff-Diamond (Joan Sims), takes a photo of the scene, hidden between the curtains of their luxurious mansion.
 Lady Ruff-Diamond has a twisted mind.
 Being attracted by the charismatic Khasi, she suggests to give him the photo on the only condition that he accepts to have a bit of fun in bed with her.
 If the photo finds itself in the wrong hands, it could mean serious troubles for the British army.
 The bargains having not been accomplished yet, the Khasi still decides to take her with him to Bungdit Din’s palace.